-‘Dragon Ball Super’ Major Spoilers: Vegeta’s Battle Against Strongest Mortal, Confirmed!
+‘Dragon Ball Super’ Major Spoilers: Vegeta’s Battle Against Strongest Mortal Confirmed!

 In the latest episode of Dragon Ball Super, Vegeta tried to imitate the moves of Son Goku in order to attain Ultra Instinct.
 He did the dangerous act while fighting Katopesla of Universe 3, who is wearing a robotic suit and currently in Battle Mode.
 Though his enemy became 300 times stronger, Vegeta still decided not to evade any attack, making him look like a living punching bag.

 After receiving a massive damage, Vegeta gave up from achieving Ultra Instinct and retaliated against the enemy.
 The Saiyan Prince must be frustrated with his inability to use the God-like technique.
-Todd Blankenship, a reliable source of Dragon Ball Super information, joked that Vegeta won’t be getting any transformation in the Tournament of Power.
+Todd Blankenship, a reliable source of Dragon Ball Super information, joked that Vegeta wouldn’t be getting any transformation in the Tournament of Power.
 Instead, he will begin forgetting the transformations he already has.

 His Twitter post tricked some DBS fans, but most of them know that it’s only a joke.
 Akira Toriyama will surely not let such cruel thing happen to the Saiyan Prince.
 Vegeta has been working all his life to surpass Son Goku and become the strongest fighter in the world.
 As most people expect, Vegeta’s opportunity to shine will arrive in the Tournament of Power.